 Treat the underlying cause.
 Address atherosclerotic risk factors (weight loss and smoking cessation in all patients)

 First-line treatment is with phosphodiesterase inhibitors such as sildenafil citrate (Viagra), which acts by increasing cGMP levels causing increased nitric oxide release and penile smooth muscle relaxation.
 It can be taken 30 to 60 minutes before anticipated intercourse.
-It is contraindicated with use of nitrates because together they can cause profound hypotension.
+It is contraindicated with the use of nitrates because together they can cause profound hypotension.

 Phosphodiesterase 5 inhibitors: